ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 ## A. `SSH` Login from Terminal

 Terminal-based login is the most feature-rich method for accessing HPC resources.
-Web-based alternatives via Jupyter Hub and RStudio Server are also provided and introduced [below](#b-web-based-access).
+Web-based alternatives via [JupyterHub](#b-web-based-access) and [RStudio Server](#b-web-based-access) are also provided.
 To access the HPCC cluster with the standard `ssh` protocol, users want to follow steps 1-3.
 Only step 1 is required after setting up ssh key based access.

 __1.__ Type the following `ssh` login command from a terminal application, where `<username>` needs to be replaced by the actual account name of a user.
 The `<>` characters indicate a placeholder and need to be removed.
 Next, press enter to execute the `ssh` command.